-Conversion rate is a metric that allows website owners, marketing strategists, and SEO specialists to measure the ratio of users who take an expected action.
-To calculate the CR, the number of conversions on the website is divided by the total number of visitors on the website during the same period of time.
+Conversion rate (CR) is a metric used by website owners, marketing strategists, and SEO specialists to measure the ratio of users who take an expected action.
+To calculate the CR, the number of conversions on the website is divided by the total number of visitors on the website during the same period.
 Then, the number is multiplied by 100.

 The formula for the conversion rate is: